 Most apps available through the App Market involve monthly subscriptions or follow a freemium model (i.e. you have access to limited functionality with the free version of the app).

 Overall, the App Market is easy to use and browse, and provides lots of additional useful functionality that you can add to your Wix site, including forums, forms, product review tools, events, calendars, pop-ups, and live chat.

 Wix also lets you add functionality from third-party apps by using an HTML block to add a widget.

 However, I’d argue that WordPress is definitely the winner in the integration department.

-Since WordPress is an open-source platform, there are tens of thousands of plugins (around 59,000 in the WordPress Plugin Directory) available that you can integrate with your site to gain additional functionality.
+Since WordPress is an open-source platform, there are tens of thousands of plugins (over 59,000 in the WordPress Plugin Directory) available that you can integrate with your site to gain additional functionality.